-Nevertheless, there are important lessons we can draw from our estimates.
-First, the systemic crises of our sample are all predictable ahead of time with a low noise-to-signal ratio.
-Second, there is a lot of heterogeneity across countries in terms of which models and variables forecasting ability relies upon and the accuracy of our forecasts.
+There are important lessons we can draw from our estimates.
+First, the systemic crises of our sample are all predictable ahead of time with a high signal-to-noise ratio as we see our pre-crisis probability increasing significantly and monotonously.
+Second, there is a lot of heterogeneity across countries in terms of which models and variables forecasting ability relies upon.
 Different types of models get selected, sometimes they are elastic net logits, sometimes they are machine learning models (GAM and SVT), sometimes they are dynamic probits.
 Third, the EWA aggregation rule seems to be the most robust rule on our small size sample with delayed feedback.
 It performs better than the OGD, the FS rule or the Ridge across countries.
+Despite the relatively small sample size it converges often towards the best linear combination of experts (asymptotic results).
 Fourth, there is considerable time variation in the information content of various models as more information gets revealed.
 For out-of-sample predictions in quasi-real time, aggregation rules tend to put a high weight on models with credit, housing and risk taking variables but those weights are very heterogeneous depending on the countries.
 For France, credit, real estate and economic activity contribute jointly to give a signal three year ahead.
 International variables and risk taking are important two years ahead.
 For the UK it is long term interest rate and price to rent, which give most of the signal three year ahead while asset prices, risk taking and the exchange rate are important two year ahead.
 For Germany it is long term rates, banking credit and real estate variables which seem more informative.
 For Italy it is the real activity, credit, housing market and international conditions.
 Clearly it is very important to allow for time varying weights.
 Real estate variables, credit, risk appetite and monetary and real variables are important at different times.
 This is where the online nature of our algorithm is key as standard methodologies would not be able to extract enough information from the sample.
 Our method is very flexible: we could incorporate many more experts (deep learning, subjective judgement) and potentially increase further the performance of our model.
 Across our countries we see differences in the performance of our pool of experts.
-They may be well suited for France, German, the UK and less so for the Italy.
+They may be well suited for France, German, the UK and may be less so for the Italy.
 When we switch to the use of vintage data (for France and the UK), we lose a lot of relevant information, particularly the credit quantity variables, which seem informative to predict financial stability.
 Strikingly the model is however still able to predict the pre-crisis period for both France and the UK, though with a lower accuracy.
 It relies on financial stress, interest rates, liquidity and international variables.
-In a companion paper we use our methodology of online learning on historical data to predict past crises such as the Great Recession and test whether crises are different across centuries.
-To sum up, we could add to the letter of the British Academy addressed to the Queen that, in order to show more imagination, we may have to use machine learning tools which can give us precious hints to guide humans in charge of financial stability regarding when and where they should up their game, gather more information and exercise their best judgement.
+To conclude, we could add to the letter of the British Academy addressed to the Queen that we may have to use machine learning tools which can give precious hints to guide humans in charge of financial stability regarding when and where they should up their game, summon their imaginative capacity and exercise their best judgement.